 Indian nationals who return to India after committing offences in West Asia/Gulf countries are not extradited to those countries.
 They are liable to be prosecuted in India in accordance with Indian Law, as bilateral treaties with these countries preclude (except Oman) extradition of own nationals.

-The topic of extradition is in the news off late because of the Vijay Mallya’s fraud and money laundering case.
+The topic of extradition is in the news of late because of the Vijay Mallya’s fraud and money laundering case.
 Mallya is in the United Kingdom and has been evading prosecution in India.
 In December 2018, a UK court had ordered the extradition of Mallya.
 So, this is an important topic and students should understand what the law in India says about this.
-This is a part of General Studies Paper III, polity and international relations for the IAS exam.
+For UPSC 2020, this is a part of General Studies Paper III, polity and international relations.

 For more articles on important concepts for IAS exam and updates on UPSC current affairs, please visit BYJU’S Free IAS Prep regularly.